khakhalin/notes/keywords/transformers.md

 > Also, wouldn't it mean that semantic embedding cannot be trained separately from the position embedding?
 Isn't it a debt liability, as it means that they cannot use pre-trained semantic embeddings, when, say, moving to another language?

-## Decoders
+##### Decoders
 Each **decoder** had **3 layers**: a similar **Self-Attention** (analyzing inputs from the previous decoder), followed by an **Encoder-Decoder Attention** layer, in which Q comes from the previous layer, whille K and V  come from an output of a matching encoder, followed by a **FF network**.
-Apparently, it mimics what RNNs were known to do well before transformers (aka "RNN encoder-decoder mechanism").
+This architecture mimics what RNNs were known to do well before transformers (aka "RNN encoder-decoder mechanism").

 The **first decoder** receives **output at the previous time step** as the input to its Self-Attention layer.
 All other decoders receive inputs from previous encoders.

 **Self-Attention layers** in decoders are similar to that in encoders, with one difference: all transformations for a given word don't get access to word after it (they are **masked** with -inf).

->Why on Earth is a good idea??
-Don't we prepare grammatically for words that are about to come?
-And the final output of the model is one word anyways, isn't it?
-I'm really confused.
+This models the logic of RNN during training: to translate (or in any other way transform, or generate) text you need to learn on something.
+And while learning, you should not "cheat"; you should not be able to look ahead into the training data; you should not see the next word, you need to guess it.
+That's what masking does.
+For the source text (in case of translation) you see the entire text, but for the output text each parallelized process sees only the text before the current word, and tries to predict the next word.
+That's what the mask does.
+It allows to parallelize RNN logic.

 **ED Attention** layers in all decoders always get inputs from the top (final) output of encoders.
 But not the final final output (not the Z vector), but rather Keys and Values inputs form the last encoder, while Quries are internally generated from the input to this layer (output of the self-attention layer).

 At the very end of all decoders, a linear layer with ~10000 outputs, and a softmax to find the best word.

-# Training
+##### Training
 In the original paper, for the final model, they averaged last 20 checkpoints. _Why??_

 # Application